Section 179 Deduction At Ford Verde Valley Official Guide

 - Form 4562 filing documentation

 You will also want valid taxable income documentation.
-Please work with your tax expert to ensure you have the right files.
+Please work with your tax experts to ensure you have the right files.

 1The information supplied here is provided by your local Ford Dealer as a public service to its customers.
 It should not be construed as tax advice or as a promise of potential tax savings or reduced tax liability.
 Individual tax situations may vary.
 Federal rules and tax guidelines are subject to change.
 For more information about the Section 179 expense write-off or other business vehicle expense write-offs, you should consult your tax advisor for complete rules applicable to your transaction and visit the Internal Revenue Website at www.irs.gov.